bibblio/related-content-module/css/README.md

 ### Extras
 * _Hover 'shine' effect:_ bib--shine
 * _Using portrait-oriented images:_ bib--portrait
-* _Using Retina-quality images:_ bib--retina
-* _Invert 'Refined by Bibblio' footer color for dark page backgrounds:_ bib--invert
+* _Invert 'About these recommendations' footer color for dark page backgrounds:_ bib--invert
 * _If a tile has a background image, this class is automatically added to the anchor 'bib__link':_ bib__link--image